lizhihao1990/sampling_shinyapp/index.md

 The application provides examples of sampling strategies commonly used in surveys.
 The dataset itself represents a sample of the US population, but for the purposes of this application is presented as data on a complete fictious population (which wierdly resembles the US population).

-The data comes from the National Health and Nutrition Examination Survey.
+The data comes from the [National Health and Nutrition Examination Survey](http://wwwn.cdc.gov/nchs/nhanes/search/nhanes11_12.aspx).
 It includes 4000 observations about demographic information (age, sex, poverty status) and dietary practices (daily energy [calories], protein, carbs and fat intake) of US individuals.

 You can access the app in [https://odeleon.shinyapps.io/sampling/](https://odeleon.shinyapps.io/sampling/).

 ---

-## Who can use this application
+## What can you expect from this application

 This app was prepared as a course project for the [Developing data products](https://www.coursera.org/course/devdataprod) course.